-Domestic violence can be carried out by anyone you are in a domestic or close relationship with.
+Family violence (often referred to as domestic violence) can be carried out by anyone you are in a domestic or close relationship with.
 It could be a partner, ex-partner, carer, friend, flatmate or family member.
 They don't have to be living with you.

-If you’re at risk of domestic violence, you can get police and court orders to help protect you while you get the help you need.
+If you’re at risk of family violence, you can get police and court orders to help protect you while you get the help you need.

-People at risk from domestic violence can get a Police Safety Order from the police or a Protection Order from the court.
+People at risk from family violence can get a Police Safety Order from the police or a Protection Order from the court.

 You can apply for a Protection Order if you're in, or have been in, a domestic relationship with a person being violent.